mongodb-developer/social-app-demo/README.md

 ## Task 2: Create a MongoDB Atlas Cluster

-Create a free shared MongoDB Atlas Cluster.
+Create a free shared MongoDB Atlas Cluster if you don't already have one.
+Leave the default name of `Cluster0`.

+If you have an existing cluster, you can use it.
+Take note of your cluster name if it is anything other than `Cluster0`.

 ## Task 3: Enable the Atlas Data API